Riccardo Scamarcio to play Modigliani in movie.

-The move comes as he gets his career back on track following his victory in the recent high-profile defamation trial against his former wife Amber Heard.
+The move comes as he gets his career back on track following his victory in a high-profile defamation trial against his former wife Amber Heard last year.

 Born in 1884, Modigliani spent his youth in Italy, studying the art of antiquity and the Renaissance, before moving in 1906 to Paris, where he came into contact with other artists including Pablo Picasso.